SystemsApproach/ops/preface.rst

 cloud providers are eager to manage those edge clouds as a logical extension of their datacenters, they do not have a monopoly on the know-how for making that happen.
-The increasing importance being placed on *digital sovereignty* only only accentuates this point.
+The increasing importance being placed on *digital sovereignty* only accentuates this point.

 This book lays out a roadmap that a small team of engineers followed over the course of a year to stand up and operationalize an edge cloud